lithnet/access-manager-docs/help-and-support/app-pages/access-manager-agent-password-settings-page.md

 When configuring LAPS for the first time, you'll need to create an encryption certificate, making sure to back it up to a location where it will be kept safe and secure.

-If the encryption certificate is lost, passwords stored in the AMS directory are unrecoverable.
+If the encryption certificate is lost, passwords stored in the AMS database are unrecoverable.

 ### List columns